Miletus: Neolithic

-The earliest available archaeological evidence indicates that the islands on which Miletus was originally placed were inhabited by a Neolithic population in 3500–3000 BC.
+Archaeology indicates that the islands around Miletus were inhabited by a Neolithic population in 3500–3000 BC.
 Pollen in core samples from Lake Bafa in the Latmus region inland of Miletus suggests that a lightly grazed climax forest prevailed in the Maeander valley, otherwise untenanted.
 Sparse Neolithic settlements were made at springs, numerous and sometimes geothermal in this karst, rift valley topography.
 The islands offshore were settled perhaps for their strategic significance at the mouth of the Maeander, a route inland protected by escarpments.
 The graziers in the valley may have belonged to them, but the location looked to the sea.

 Middle Bronze Age

 The prehistoric archaeology of the Early and Middle Bronze Age portrays a city heavily influenced by society and events elsewhere in the Aegean, rather than inland.

 Minoan period

 The earliest Minoan settlement of Miletus dates to 2000 BC.
 Beginning at about 1900 BC artifacts of the Minoan civilization acquired by trade arrived at the site.
 For some centuries the location received a strong impulse from that civilization, an archaeological fact that tends to support but not necessarily confirm the founding legend—that is, a population influx from Crete.
 According to Strabo:Ephorus says: Miletus was first founded and fortified above the sea by Cretans, where the Miletus of olden times is now situated, being settled by Sarpedon, who brought colonists from the Cretan Miletus and named the city after that Miletus, the place formerly being in possession of the Leleges.According to Pausanias, however, Miletus was a friend of Sarpedon from Crete, after whom the city was named.
 Miletus had a son named Kelados, and the heroon of Kelados has been found at Panormos, a port of Miletus near Didyma.

-The legends recounted as history by the ancient historians and geographers are perhaps the strongest; the late mythographers have nothing historically significant to relate.